How many times have you told your children, your staff, and your colleagues to “pay attention” and they don’t?

 - Temper the learning with small hints and appetizers ahead of the information to create a pre-attentional bias to the content.

 - Get “buy-in”.
-Get your staff to “buy-in” into the new information.
+Get your staff to “buy-in” to the new information.
 The buy-in is the “hook” that fosters attentional vigilance.
 If you can add a strong goal-acquisition to the activity, you will get your staff to pay attention as you keep them vested in reaching the target goal.

 - Do a physical activity.
 Research has shown that people at a meeting tend to pay more attention when they are doing something physical.
 (Carson et al.).
 So, give your staff something to do physically, like taking down notes, or giving them objects to work with.